ruliana/accent-buster/README.md

 Buster.new('É VocÊ?').downcase # => 'é você?'
 ```

-## Usage (monkey patch - my favorite #shame)
+## Usage (monkey patch)

+(#shame My favorite!)

-Just one method added to String: #buster.
+Just one method added: String#buster.
 This should reduce the chance of name collision and it keeps the API clean and extensible.

 If you are using it for applications, I recommend use it this way.
 If you are making a gem, avoid this.